-25. During a period of study, including authorised interruptions of study and leave of absence, it is a student's responsibility to provide a current postal contact address and to ensure that any legal requirements, including those imposed by his or her funding or grant authority, are met.
+25. It is a student's responsibility to provide a current postal contact address and to ensure that any legal requirements, including those imposed by their funding or grant authority, are met.
 All students are required to check their MyEd and University email account frequently for communications from the University and respond where appropriate.
 University policy on contacting students by email:

-http://www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Contacting\Students\by\ Email.pdf
+www.ed.ac.uk/files/atoms/files/contacting students by email.pdf